co360/html-starter/grunt-learn/readme.txt

       my_src_files: ['foo/*.js', 'bar/*.js'],
     });

-A task may contains sub-tasks called targets.
+A task may contains sub-tasks (or multi-tasks) called targets.
 You invoke them by task:target format, and you configure them like this:

     grunt.initConfig({